-This form is like most of the others - it asks for your basic info, like name, address, and high school, as well as your and your school official's (likely your counselor) signatures.
+This form is like most of the others: it asks for your basic information, such as your name, address, and high school, as well as your and your school official's (likely your counselor) signatures.
 You'll also indicate the college to which you're applying.

 While the form doesn't clearly specify, it's probably safe to assume that you should only use this form if you took the ACT and, of course, qualified for an ACT fee waiver.
 However, you're not limited to this ACT waiver.
-You should use whichever form your counselor offers or college requires.
+You should use whichever form your counselor offers or your college requires.

 The NACAC Fee Waiver

+NACAC provides a useful fee waiver request form and a page of FAQs to help students.
+It's similar to the Common App page and the ACT waiver: it requires your basic information and asks you to specify an indicator of economic need.
 You'll also need your counselor or designated school official to sign it.
-Any student can use this form, regardless of the admission test you took, but remember that NACAC recommends limiting your use of its fee waiver requests to four colleges.
+Any student can use this form, regardless of the admission test they took.
+Just remember that NACAC recommends limiting your use of its fee waiver requests to four colleges.

-Individual Colleges’ Fee Waivers
+Individual College Fee Waivers

 For most students in most scenarios, these forms, or a combination of them, should work to get their application fees waived.
-However, there are always unique circumstances that stand outside of the typical process.
+However, there are always unique circumstances that stand outside the typical process.

-Regardless of the form you use, the requirements are essentially the same: each form represents a request and asks for your basic info, signature, counselor's signature, and an indicator of economic need.
-Rarely do you have to provide supporting documentation, but you must have it on hand just in case.
+Regardless of the form you use, the requirements are essentially the same: each form represents a request and usually asks for your basic info, signature, counselor's signature, and an indicator of economic need.
+Rarely do you have to provide supporting documentation, but you should have it on hand just in case.

 Now that you have a sense of which fee waivers to use and how to get them, is there anything else you need to know about how to use them?